Surprising secrets to developing a confident attitude

 1. Drop the nice factor

-For years I was ‘Miss Nice’ and people stomped all over me.
-Your willpower will never be stronger than your subconscious – never.
-Everything that takes place is recorded in your subconscious, so you may continue on out of habit as I did.
+Don’t allow people to walk all over you.
 You may not be as confident and competent as you wish you were, but you are not as weak and inept as you think you are.
-Think of people you respect who say no in a non aggressive way and visualise for seven days yourself behaving like them.
+Think of people you respect who say no in a non-aggressive way and visualise for seven days yourself behaving like them.

 2. Praise your strengths